Review of the 2018 Ford F-150 XLT SuperCrew

 Introduced in 1948, most Canadians can barely remember a time when Ford’s F-Series truck wasn’t Canada’s favourite pickup.
-There is no doubt that the F150 is a legendary half-tonner, offering great value for money, with its reliability underpinned by the Ford Tough promise.
+There’s no doubt that the F150 is a legendary half-tonner.
+Meanwhile, the 2018 Ford F-150 XLT SuperCrew follows this tradition.
+Offering great value for money, its reliability is underpinned by the Ford Tough promise.

 However, not all models are the same, especially heavy-duty models bought second-hand.
 Even the Ford F150 had some years that were better than others, based on customer complaints.
 However, most of these problems had been ironed out by around 2015.